HouseTrip/housetrip.github.com/_posts/2013-11-16-efficient-cross-processing-locking-in-ruby.md

 ## Conclusions

-Thread-safe and concurrency are complex subjects and you should avoid as much as can dependencies and shared state.
-However, sometimes that's not possible but there is a few solutions that can be applied to prevent race conditions.
-In this post we presented a way to achieve a mutex that can shared across processes and guarantee that a certain block of code can run exclusively.
+Thread-safety and concurrency are complex subjects.
+You should avoid dependencies and shared state as much as you can.
+However, sometimes that's not possible but there are a few solutions that can be applied to prevent race conditions.
+In this post we presented a way to achieve a mutex that can be shared across processes and can guarantee that a certain block of code can run exclusively.

-Also another of the side effect of staying away from database locks is you can considerably minimize database contention especially if its being hammered by writes and reads every single second.
+Also another of the side effect of staying away from database locks is you can considerably minimize database contention especially if it's being hammered by writes and reads every single second.

 You can get our gem through [rubygems](https://rubygems.org/gems/remote_lock)